1995 World Series: Series build-up

 Thus it was that this Series presented an entertaining match-up of baseball's two best teams, each with reasons to be confident going into the Series.
 The Atlanta Braves were veterans to the post-season in the 1990s, having won both the 1991 and 1992 NL pennants (not to mention the 1993 NL Western Division title, having won 104 games in 1993), and they were the best team in the NL in the 1995 regular season (having posted a very solid 90–54 record).
 The Cleveland Indians, on the other hand, newcomers to the post-season (having not been in the post-season since 1954), in posting their 100–44 regular season mark, were the team which had posted not only the best regular season record in the AL, but had completed one of the best regular seasons in all of Major League Baseball history.
 Further, though the Braves' line-up was not very threatening in 1995 (their .250 team batting average was the second lowest in the NL), still, the Braves could be confident with their star-studded pitching staff—especially their starting staff—headed by the likes of Greg Maddux, Tom Glavine, John Smoltz, and Steve Avery.
 On the other hand, though the Indians could not boast of having as nearly a strong starting rotation as the Braves, nevertheless, they could lay claim to a very solid bullpen and one of the greatest batting line-ups that baseball has ever seen.

 It might also be noted that, though this was the first time that a team from Cleveland and one from Atlanta faced each other in the World Series, there were years, prior to the Braves being in Atlanta, in which the Braves faced a Cleveland team for baseball's crown.
-In 1948, the Boston Braves faced the Cleveland Indians (with the Indians winning that Series in 6 games).
+In 1948, the Boston Braves faced the Cleveland Indians (with the Indians winning that Series in six games).
 Even before that, in 1892, the Boston Beaneaters, a forerunner of the Braves, were also National League Champions in 1892, and faced the Cleveland Spiders for the championship.
 The Beaneaters beat the Spiders that year to win that baseball championship.

-The 1995 World Series was also noted for large-scale protests by Native American activists in response to the controversy surrounding both clubs' usage of Native American-themed nicknames, logos and mascots.
-(Relatedly, the Indians changed their name to the Guardians before the 2022 season, while the Braves have no plans to do so as of 2021.)
+The 1995 World Series was also noted for large-scale protests by Native American activists in response to the controversy surrounding both clubs' usage of Native American-themed nicknames, logos and mascots, as well as the use of the tomahawk chop by Braves fans.

 Broadcasting

-NBC was originally scheduled to televise the entire Series; however, due to the cancellation of the 1994 Series (which had been slated for ABC, who last televised a World Series in 1989), coverage ended up being split between the two networks.
-Game 5 would be the last Major League Baseball game to be telecast by ABC (had there been a Game 7, ABC would have televised it) for 25 years.
-The network was scheduled to televise up to four wild card games in the 2020 MLB Postseason.
+NBC was originally scheduled to televise the entire World Series; however, due to the cancellation of the 1994 World Series, which had been slated for ABC (who last televised a World Series in 1989), coverage ended up being split between NBC and ABC.
+Game 5 would be the last Major League Baseball game to be telecast by ABC for 25 years.
+Had the World Series lasted all seven games, the last game would have been televised by ABC.
+ABC was scheduled to televise up to four wild card games in the 2020 MLB Postseason.